Step 2 - CPR-number, health insurance card and choice of family doctor

 Then you should not register online.
 However, you still need to book an appointment at Citizens' Services in order to register your re-entry to Denmark.

-Please bring your passport / National ID, proof of your address in Denmark, a valid residence certificate from the State Administration.
+Please bring your passport / National ID, proof of your address in Denmark, and a valid EU residence document from The Danish Agency for International Recruitment and Integration (SIRI).

 If there has been any changes to your civil status, please bring the documents mentioned above accordingly.
 If you are entering Denmark from one of the Nordic countries, you also need to bring proof of your Nordic social security number.